Athens District High School

 Athens District High School or A.D.H.S is a high school under the Upper Canada District School Board.
 The school is in the small town of Athens, Ontario, Canada.
 Its website lists many achievements, including winning awards and media competitions, pioneering new systems of education and taking part in extracurricular courses and international student exchanges.
-The high school has less than 200 students enrolled as of 2023.
+The high school has more than 200 students enrolled as of 2024.

 The school has a student parliament system in which it takes great pride and encourages students to be involved every year.
 The parliament consists of two parties, blue and gold.
 The school's website contains its constitution.
-The school was recognized in 2008 for its parliament system in an article in Maclean's magazine which said, "Since 1947, the school has held monthly parliamentary sessions(except during the coronavirus 19 pandemic) replete with parties and question periods.
+The school was recognized in 2008 for its parliament system in an article in Maclean's magazine which said, "Since 1947, the school has held monthly parliamentary sessions (except during the COVID-19 pandemic) replete with parties and question periods.
 It is only an hour from Athens to Ottawa, but Athens high-schoolers don't have to go to the capital to understand our political system."
-The school is also well known for its mathematics program.
+In 2022, they celebrated their 75th year of the parliament tradition.
+In 2026, a new tricorne hat was presented to the student parliament by member of Provincial Parliament Steve Clark.
+The tricorne hat is a key symbol of the Speaker's role and importance, and an important part of the school's tradition.

 The front of Athens District High School has a mural of the 1921 original school that burned, as well as students from the time period.
 The eyes and car in the mural seem to follow you when you walk by.

 Despite being a small school, it has provided its students with many opportunities to travel all over the world.
 In 2008, "ADHS visited Europe (France, Belgium, The Netherlands), New York, and British Columbia."
-The school has many clubs for students, such as work crew, global virtual classroom, formal, world issues, envirothon, tech, chess, mathematics, and yearbook.
+The school has many clubs for students, such as work crew, global virtual classroom, formal, world issues, environmental, tech, chess, mathematics, and yearbook.